For Immediate Release:

-The Happiness Walk has received coverage in outlets such as on ABC News, Today, Hallmark, Live Happy Magazine, and state publications in Arizona, Louisiana, and Vermont.
+The Happiness Walk has received coverage in outlets such as on Today, Hallmark, Live Happy Magazine, and state publications in Arizona, Louisiana, and Vermont.
 Media representatives are invited to join the walk to capture it in progress.
 View route map and current schedule here.

 Gross National Happiness USA is a grassroots, national network of advocates that work to increase economic, environmental and societal justice by conducting research, measuring what matters, educating the public and policy-makers about practical and positive frameworks for decision-making, and advocating for practices and policies that support the conditions of happiness in the United States.